List of Phi Sigma Kappa chapters

-The Fraternity takes special interest in re-chartering chapters at schools where it previously had a chapter.
-In such cases, significant funds may be available to support housing or scholarships that have been held in trust, awaiting re-colonization, by alumni of the original chapter.

-Interested non-members can start an Interest Group at their school by contacting the Fraternity's HQ directly, or by joining a nearby active Phi Sig chapter.
-Unlike many national fraternities, Phi Sig allows a limited number of members from local, accredited schools in the area for this purpose.

-The Fraternity maintains several full-time staff members dedicated to expansion and the support of interest groups, provisional chapters and new chapters.
+Phi Sigma Kappa is a men's social and academic fraternity with approximately 74 active chapters and provisional chapters in North America.

+Naming rules
-Naming Rules & Provisional Chapter ListInterest groups are named temporarily after the school.
-Where the Fraternity has previously had a presence, re-established groups may refer to themselves by their original chapter name, with the word "Provisional Chapter" appended.
-Provisional Chapters at schools where Phi Sig has not had a presence will be awarded a chapter name as their induction ceremony is scheduled.

-Where there is lack of progress or low membership, unsuccessful provisional chapters may be disbanded before receiving a charter or series name.
+Interest groups are named temporarily after the school.
+Where the fraternity has previously had a presence, re-established groups may refer to themselves by their original chapter name, with the word "Provisional Chapter" appended.
+Provisional chapters at schools where Phi Sig has not had a presence will be awarded a chapter name as their induction ceremony is scheduled.
+Where there is a lack of progress or low membership, unsuccessful provisional chapters may be disbanded before receiving a charter or series name.

 The 1985 merger resulted in the following naming compromises: